-When data center managers want to run 10G copper within their data center, they automatically think CAT6A without considering the benefits of using CAT6.
-There is a misconception that CAT6A needs to be installed for your 10G signal.
+When data center managers want to run 10G copper within their data center, they often think of Cat6A without considering the benefits of using its predecessor, Cat6.
+There is a misconception that Cat6A needs to be installed for your 10G signal.

-However, CAT6 can carry a 10G signal up to 55 meters (180ft) and is on average about 25% smaller in size, less expensive, and more pliable than CAT6A.
+Cat6, however, can carry a 10G signal up to 55 meters (180ft) and is on average about 25% smaller in size, less expensive, and more pliable than Cat6A.
 Although these cables might not be the latest and greatest on the market, it’s more important to stick with sound fundamental designs when it comes to your cables and layer one infrastructure.
-It's a sound investment that can help you avoid costly network problems.